-Once you’ve deposited your design, applied for a patent for your invention, or registered your trade mark, you do not need to keep anything secret.
+Once you’ve filed your design, applied for a patent for your invention, or registered your trade mark, you do not need to keep anything secret.
 Get the word out about your product and advertise!

 - Pictures and names of other people may not be used for advertising without their permission.
-This is set down in the provisions regarding personality rights in the Swiss civil code.
+This is set down in the provisions regarding personality rights in the Swiss Civil Code.

 Symposium: "Best practices in the fight against counterfeiting & piracy – NFTs not your cup of tea?
 Well, they should: NFTs as a new way of fighting counterfeiting and piracy"